Ducks vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Ducks Advanced Stats

-- The Ducks went 2-8-0 over its most recent 10 contests, including a 4-6-0 line versus the spread during that span.

-- In its past 10 contests, Anaheim has hit the over five times.

-- The Ducks and their opponents have combined to score an average of 6.4 goals over their past 10 games, 0.1 less than the 6.5 over/under for this matchup.
+- The Ducks have averaged a total of 6.4 goals in their last 10 games, 0.1 less than this matchup's over/under of 6.5.

-- During the past 10 games, the Ducks and their opponents are averaging one fewer goal per game than their season game average of 7.5 goals.
+- During the last 10 games, the Ducks and their opponents are averaging 1.4 fewer goals per game than their season game average of 7.5 goals.

 - They have a -18 goal differential, which ranks 29th in the league.